vfarcic/cncf-demo/manuscript/registry/dragonfly.md

 Second because **Nydus knows which part of the image is essential for the start-up of the container** - maybe only 50 MB of data of a 1 GB image - **and it will begin by just pulling that part so the container can be started.** In this way it greatly reduces the container startup time.
 This is also good for serverless scenerios.

 It is important to note here that the Nydus image format is different from the OCI image format - in order to take advantage of the benefits of Nydus, your OCI images will need to be converted to Nydus images.
-However the Nydus ecosystem has a number of tools to help with the conversion, such as [a CLI tool](https://github.com/dragonflyoss/image-service/blob/master/docs/nydusify.md) and a [Harbor acceleration service](https://github.com/goharbor/acceleration-service).
+However the Nydus ecosystem has a number of tools to help with the conversion, such as [a CLI tool](https://github.com/dragonflyoss/image-service/blob/master/docs/nydusify.md), a [Harbor acceleration service](https://github.com/goharbor/acceleration-service), and [Buildkit](https://github.com/moby/buildkit/issues/2046) provides the ability to build and export Nydus images directly from a Dockerfile.

 ## Setup